An automatic feeder keeps the birds well fed.

 Best Nest Box

 For starters, we ordered two boxes from Best Nest Box.
 Their reversible roll-out boxes have the capacity to collect eggs either at front or at the back of the nest boxes.
 They’re galvanized, can handle our Northeastern weather, and are easy to set up.
 They’re community boxes—no dividers—and our hens migrated to using them after about a month.
-The boxes are also lined with polyethylene resins that are bacteria-resistant, and which don’t need to be constantly cleaned, unlike the hay-filled nest boxes we used until recently.
+We also lined the boxes with polyethylene resins that are bacteria-resistant.
+They also don’t need to be constantly cleaned, unlike the hay-filled nest boxes we used until recently.

 The reservoirs of the Best Nest Boxes hold multiple eggs safely away from the hens that laid them.
 They stay clean until we are ready to collect them.
 Weather permitting, we’ve let them stay in the collection area for as much as two days.
 They’re a great way to keep our eggs clean and whole while we’re away for a weekend.
 We’re now in the process of converting our traditional wall-hanging nest box to roll back style, with plans to mount that and the Best Nest Boxes on an exterior wall, so the eggs can be collected without us having to enter the coop.

 It took a little trial and error to get our chicken enterprise running smoothly an autonomously for a few days.
 The work we put in was well worth it, however.
-When we tested our system out one weekend and found that we could leave our beloved girls alone for 48 hours plus, we were glad we made the effort to up our ante and automate our operation.
+When we tested our system out one weekend, we found that we could leave our beloved girls alone for 48 hours plus.
+We were glad we made the effort to up our ante and automate our operation.

 This article is from a previous issue of The New Pioneer.
-Grab your copy at OutdoorGroupStore.com.
+Subscribe today at OutdoorGroupStore.com.

 In a refreshing move to support the Second Amendment, Michigan citizens are closer than...